ashutoshmjain/gita/src/mathuraChap08.md

 > In Hindi or Sanskrit, a proposal is called a `Prastaav`...

 The man probably thought he was hallucinating, or having understood it was divine nectar, he wanted all for himself.
 He was convinced the Gods had provisioned this gift solely for him and look what great price he had already paid for this `Amrut`.
 Is it going to to give me good health or possibly make me immortal? - those questions are for later.
 For now let me grab all of it.
 No wonder now this angel wants a piece out of my winnings.
 They always show up at the opportune moments - don´t they? - He thought to himself.
 Not this time - this time this nectar of immortal life is mine - all of it.

-Out loud he spoke without courtesy or care, without even looking at the chariot or the smiling face of the kind fairy - No - he said -  Go your way angel and enjoy your flight! - Thanks but no thanks for I know your girl desperately wants my honey and its not gonna be cheap!
+Out loud he spoke without courtesy or care, without even making an eye contact - No - he said -  Go your way angel and enjoy your flight! - Thanks but no thanks for I know your girl desperately wants my honey and its not gonna be cheap!

 Angel looked at the fairy and gave the man another chance to think  - fair O'dead man , if you don´t want the deal then know that you will die off the poison of thousand bees, and of course your sugar levels are already high not letting you think straight.
 You will probably burn in this fire in another half an hour.
 Time is of the essence for your survival !
 And even if you take the deal it would probably take the divine doc many days to remove all the stings you got from the deathly bees!